bockp/Edge-Detection-project/Article-month1.md

 ![Equation.1](https://github.com/bockp/Edge-Detection-project/blob/master/images/gradient.jpg)

-**Equation.1: Gradient of a continuous gray level intensity function fc(x,y), where ix and iy are the unit vectors in the x and y directions [Bovik]**
+**Equation.1: Gradient of a continuous gray level intensity function fc(x,y), where ix and iy are the unit vectors in the x and y directions [Bovik, 2009]**

 After finding all the local extrema of the gradient magnitude, a thresholding is applied and the points where the magnitude is superior to a given threshold are classified as candidate edge points [Equation.2].

 ![Equation.2](https://github.com/bockp/Edge-Detection-project/blob/master/images/gradient_thr.jpg)

-**Equation.2: Thresholding of the gradient magnitude, where T is the threshold[Bovik] **
+**Equation.2: Thresholding of the gradient magnitude, where T is the threshold[Bovik, 2009] **

 Finally, to obtain edges as zero-width segments, a thinning step is required : if the gradient magnitude is not a local maximum along the gradient direction, the point is suppressed from the edge candidates.